gemifytech/crystal/README.md

 💎 The Crystal Project is open source distribute api that works as a micro-service for platforms that allow users to link creative works.
 Crystal parses through creative works and stores them in a distributed database along with varying criteria to deem the source credible.

 ## About
 At Gemify, we needed a solution to ensure that information that ended up on our platform was reviewed by our community in a way that is dictated by our community in order to provide a democratic process that aims to avoid abuse.
 Unfortunately, we do not have the capital to moderate what goes through our platforms at our current state and we want to make the barrier as low as possible for others who wish to provide solutions to issues that currently plague in tech.
-Let it be clear that tech is inherently political, if you would like to learn more about where we stand politically check it out here: https://gemify.tech/politics
+Let it be clear that tech is inherently political, if you would like to learn more about where we stand politically check it out here: https://gemify.tech/politics (not yet available)

 ## Issues
 While our intent is to democratize tech it might have significant reprecussions and negative impacts always supersede good intent.
 Here are some flaws and issues that we are aware of and how we aim to avoid something from going astray: